cseanburns/research-notebook/source/_posts/2013-07-23-lq-vol-1-issue-1-article-4-autoethnographic-study.markdown

 > We are just beginning at Chicago to find out what elements of
 > other University departments and disciplines pertain to library
 > problems.
-The extend of such application is obviously great, far
+The extent of such application is obviously great, far
 > greater than we can ever hope to evaluate precisely.
 But various
 > other fields of study have already been identified as capable of
 > yielding laws, facts, and methods of investigation from which a